hamedonline/ml-workflow/README.md

 Given the above line you might ask, what's the focus here?
 I can summarize the answer with following lines:
 - To take a quick look at the minimal required steps involved in a machine learning problem, from EDA to production.
 - Trying to avoid common slips, and conducting each step the right way.
+- Keep in mind that the material here is only tip of the iceberg, but hopefully with a nice view 😉.
 <br><br>